 About Ola Ajayi

-Ola currently works at an e-commerce retail company, SSENSE, as a product manager and is a mentor at Product Gym.
+Ola is a Senior Product Manager at Orium and mentor at Product Gym.
+She previously worked at an e-commerce retail company, SSENSE, as a Product Manager.
 She started off her career in software engineering and pivoted to product management when she found out how exciting and rewarding she felt managing stakeholders and breaking down complex technical terms into relatable information.

 Ola finds going through the product development life cycle – from the discovery stage to the delivery of great products while aligning with stakeholders – fulfilling.